galaxyproject/galaxy-cloudman-playbook/README.md

 `extra_arguments` section.
 If you have made changes to `image.json` configuration file, before you run the `build` command, it's a good idea to execute `packer validate image.json` and make sure things are formatted correctly.
-The `build` command will rovision an instance, run the Ansible `cloudman-image` role, and create an AMI.
+The `build` command will provision an instance, run the Ansible `cloudman-image` role, create an AMI, and terminate the builder instance.
 The image build process typically takes about an hour.
+You can also run the build command with `-debug` option to get more feedback during the build process.

 #### Running without Packer ####
 To build an image without Packer, make sure the default values provided in the